jimmybutzen/mydu-scripts/broadcast/README.md

 -   **Edit the Message:** The README provides clear instructions on how to edit the message by modifying the `defaultMessage` variable.
 -   **Run the Script:** The user is guided on how to run the script after customization.
 -   **Troubleshooting:** Common issues and solutions are included for user convenience.

+## License

+This script is provided as-is without any warranty.
+Feel free to modify and use it as needed for your purposes.